Event Neural Networks: Event Neurons

-We see that $d$ is equal to the difference between the actual and transmitted changes in the activation.
-This is true regardless of the order or temporal distribution of the $\Delta$.
-Because the neuron stores $d$, it always has sufficient information to bring the transmitted activation into precise agreement with the current ``correct'' activation $b$.
-We can use this property to bound the error within an EvNet.
-For example, we can constrain each neuron's error to the range $[-h, +h]$ by transmitting whenever $d$ exceeds those bounds.
+See the supplementary material for a detailed derivation.
+Observe that $d$ is equal to the difference between the actual and transmitted changes in the activation.
+This is true regardless of the order or temporal distribution of the $\bm{\Delta}_\text{in}$ and $\Delta_\text{out}$.
+Because the neuron stores $d$, it always has enough information to bring the transmitted activation into exact agreement with the true activation $b$.
+We can use this fact to bound the error within an EvNet.
+For example, we can constrain each neuron's error to the range $[-h, +h]$ by transmitting when $|d| > h$.

-\innerparagraph{An alternative model.} For comparison, consider a model in which neurons compute the difference between $b$ on adjacent time steps, then either transmit or discard the difference, \emph{without storing the remainder} \cite{habibian2021Skipconvolutions}.
-Under this model, the final state of the neuron depends strongly on the order and temporal distribution of inputs.
+\paragraphskip \paragraphtitle{The Importance of Long-Term Memory.} For comparison, consider a model in which neurons compute the difference between $b$ on adjacent time steps, then either transmit or discard this difference without storing the remainder.
+This is the model used in Skip-Conv~\cite{habibian2021Skipconvolutions}.
+Under this model, the final state of a neuron depends strongly on the order and temporal distribution of inputs.

-For example, suppose the neuron transmits if the frame-to-frame difference exceeds a threshold $\delta$.
-Consider a scenario A where the neuron's activation jumps from \num{0} to $2 \delta$.
-Because $2 \delta > \delta$, the neuron transmits the change $2 \delta$ and ends in a state of zero error.
-Now, consider another scenario B, where the neuron's activation gradually increases from \num{0} to $2 \delta$ in steps $0.1 \delta, 0.2 \delta, \ldots, \delta$.
-Gradual changes like this are common in practice (\eg, when panning over a surface with an intensity gradient).
-Now, because $0.1 \delta < \delta$, the neuron never transmits and ends in a state with error $-2 \delta$.
-Furthermore, because the neuron discards non-transmitted activations, it has no way to know that it is, in fact, in a state with error $-2 \delta$.
-This error is unknowingly carried into all of its future computations.
+For example, suppose a neuron transmits if the frame-to-frame difference exceeds a threshold $\delta$.
+Consider a scenario where the neuron's activation gradually increases from \num{0} to $2 \delta$ in steps $0.1 \delta, 0.2 \delta, \ldots, 2 \delta$.
+Gradual changes like this are common in practice (e.g., when panning over a surface with an intensity gradient).
+Because $0.1 \delta < \delta$, the neuron never transmits and ends in a state with error $-2 \delta$.
+The neuron carries this error into all of its future computations.
+Furthermore, because the neuron discards non-transmitted activations, it has no way to know that this $-2 \delta$ error exists.

-We show via our experiments that error retention is critical in practice. \autoref{fig:agreement_over_time} shows the results of an ablation study where the long-term memory $d$ is removed.
-Without a means of accumulating non-transmitted errors, the accuracy decays rapidly.
-See \autoref{sec:experiments} for further details. \autoref{fig:teaser}~(c) shows an example result for bounding box detection.
-The frame-to-frame model (left) fails to correctly track the bounding box.
-Note that even though the bounding box does not move, this model still computes over a billion operations per frame.